-It would be too easy to get anal here!
-However, it is a concern to me when I see "factual" statements or speculation, where there is no source specified for the statements, I get suspicious.
+It is a concern to me when I see "factual" statements or speculation made, where there is no source specified for the statements, I get suspicious.
 I think that attribution is essential

 Attibution is also known as to "Cite" your source.

-I guess this is a rather perosnal standpoint for me, in these days of the Internet and Social Media is it so easy to give credit to your sources.
-If you are the author of something, and this has to be the default assumption unless stated otherwise, then anyone reading it can then know who to ask for further clarification or more information.
+I guess this is a rather personal standpoint for me, in these days of the Internet and Social Media is it both easy to give credit and to omit the source of content.
+If you are the author of something, and this has to be the default assumption unless stated otherwise, then anyone reading it can ask you for further clarification or more information.
 It is really easy to place a link to the source of the information if it has been found on the Internet.
 If the information was provided by a person or organisation other than the Internet then this source should be clearly named.

 As I have been using the Internet ever since it was publically available I may have a different opinion to those that have grown up with it as something that just is.
 In many respects I think that we have a very much wasted resource that can be used far more efffecively.
 I despair when I here comments similar to "Facebook is the way to go"!
 In my opinion there is far more you can do with the Internet, Facebook is undoubtedly successful and has entered the lives of many.
 At what cost?
 I ask myself.

 There is more to website administration than just scanning articles and posting them.
 Care needs to taken to ensure that the information posted is in a form that can be accessed by your target audience.
 This is easy for me as I don't really have one!
 However, if you do then you need to bear that in mind and request feedback from those that you are aiming to inform or serve a service.
 For sites that are largely informational this is easy, for sites that sell something it can be very complex.
 In between are those sites that attempt to provide a means by which the vistors can reserve an organisations resources or provide a forum for those served to communicate.

 If you read the English History Website Terms and Conditions it says: